 Describe the limiting factors, and limiting life stages (by fish species) that your project expects to address.
 The lower stream corridor is excellent salmon spawning habitat for Coho and Chum salmon and Sea run coastal cutthroat trout (Boessow, DFW, 2007).
 It is also excellent foraging habitat for juveniles of these species and Chinook salmon as well (Boessow, DFW, 2007).
+The presence of each of these species in the Creek has been documented by at least two studies (Boessow, DFW, 2007; Glasgow, WFC, personal communication).
+In addition, numerous studies have documented the importance of freshwater streams to foraging salmon species, especially Chinook (Beamer, et al., 2013; Nelson and Temple, 2005).
 Protection of the stream corridor and adjacent uplands will protect the existing structure and function of this system.

 Project Goals and Objectives.
 When answering the questions below please refer to Chapter 4 of the Washington Department of Fish and Wildlife’s “Stream Habitat Restoration Guidelines” for more information on goals and objectives.